 How To Apply for 2019

-Go to the nomination form 2018 to give you an idea of what you need to do.
+To give you an idea of what you need to do.
 See the section below about the Winning Approach which underpins the award and is the standard to which we hope all trainers will aspire.

 The Winning Approach